"Speak English Only" Rule - Equal Employment Opportunity

-Where an employee whose primary or first language is not English establishes that the agency has a Speak-English-Only rule in effect at all times, this will constitute a prima facie case of national origin discrimination.
+Where an employee whose primary or first language is not English establishes that the agency has a Speak-English-Only rule in effect at all times, this rule will constitute a prima facie case of national origin discrimination.
 Where the "Speak English Only" rule permits the use of a foreign language during breaks and lunchtime, it will not automatically be found burdensome but will be closely scrutinized under the business necessity justification.
-The business purpose must be sufficiently compelling to override any racial impact; the challenged practice must effectively carry out the business purpose it is alleged to serve; and there must be available no acceptable alternative policy or practice which better accomplishes the business purpose.
+The business purpose must be sufficiently compelling to override any racial impact; the challenged practice must effectively carry out the business purpose it is alleged to serve, and a no acceptable alternative policy or practice must be available, which better accomplishes the business purpose.

 The following guidance is provided in accordance with 29 CFR 1606.7:

-- When Speak-English-only rule applies at all times.
+- When a Speak-English-only rule applies at all times.
 A rule requiring employees to speak only English at all times in the workplace is a burdensome term and condition of employment.
 The primary language of an individual is often an essential national origin characteristic.
-Prohibiting employees at all times, in the workplace, from speaking their primary language or the language they speak most comfortably, disadvantages an individual=s employment opportunities on the basis of national origin.
-It may also creates an atmosphere of inferiority, isolation and intimidation based on national origin which could result in a discriminatory working environment.
+Prohibiting employees at all times, in the workplace, from speaking their primary language or the language they speak most comfortably, disadvantages an individual's employment opportunities on the basis of national origin.
+It may also create an atmosphere of inferiority, isolation, and intimidation based on national origin, which could result in a discriminatory working environment.
 The EEO Commission will presume that this rule violates Title VII and will closely scrutinize it.

 - Notice of the Speak-English-only rule.
 It is common for individuals whose primary language is not English to inadvertently change from English to speaking their primary language.
 Therefore, if an employer believes it has a business necessity for a speak-English-only rule at certain times, the employer should inform its employees of the general circumstances when speaking only in English is required and of the consequences of violating the rule.
 If an employer fails to effectively notify its employees of the rule and makes an adverse employment decision against an individual based on a violation of the rule, the EEO Commission will consider the employer's application of the rule as evidence of discrimination on the basis of national origin.